ricktaylor/btpu/draft-taylor-dtn-btpu.md

 # Introduction

-Bundle Protocol version 7 (BPv7) is defined in terms a layered logical architecture, detailed in {{!RFC9171}}, wherein the responsibility for the storing and routing of bundles lies with the Bundle Processing Agent (BPA), and the BPA relies upon Convergence Layer Adaptors (CLAs) to provide bundle transport between nodes.
-CLAs provide a unified interface to the BPA, allowing BPAs to be link-layer agnostic, but still use a diverse range of underlying link-layer protocols to transfer bundles between BPAs.
+Bundle Protocol version 7 (BPv7) is defined in terms a layered logical architecture, detailed in {{!RFC9171}}, wherein the responsibility for the storing and routing of bundles lies with the Bundle Processing Agent (BPA), and the BPA relies upon Convergence Layer Protocols (CLAs) to provide bundle transport between nodes.
+CLAs provide a unified interface to the BPA, allowing BPAs to be link-layer agnostic, but still use a diverse range of Convergence Layer Protocols to transfer bundles between BPAs over underlying link-layer protocols.

-In the realm of near- and deep-space communication there are a number of standardized link-layer protocols, including {{USLP}}, {{TM}}, {{AOS}}, {{DVB-S2X}}, that share a set of common properties:
+In the realm of near- and deep-space communication there are a number of standardized link-layer protocols, including {{USLP}}, {{TM}}, {{AOS}}, {{DVB-S2X}}, that share a pair of common properties:

 - They are unidirectional: data transfer occurs in one direction only, there is no in-band return path for data.
-- They are frame-based: the link-layer protocol will guarantee that a frame of data is either delivered to the receiver in its entirety or not at all.
+- They are frame-based: the link-layer protocol will guarantee that a frame of data is either delivered to a receiver in its entirety or not at all.
 Frames may be of fixed or variable length.
-- They are point-to-point: although the medium over which the data transfer occurs may be broadcast in nature, the link-layer protocol provides an uncontested point-to-point communication channel between a single sender and a single receiver.

-These characteristics provide a common baseline that allows the definition of a lightweight protocol for transferring BPv7 bundles meeting the requirements of a BPv7 CLA, and this document describes such a protocol, Bundle Transfer Protocol - Unidirectional (BTPU), suitable for implementation over any link-layer protocol that shares these characteristics.
+These characteristics provide a common baseline that allows the definition of a lightweight protocol for transferring BPv7 bundles meeting the requirements of a BPv7 Convergence Layer Protocol, and this document describes such a protocol, Bundle Transfer Protocol - Unidirectional (BTPU), suitable for implementation over any link-layer protocol that shares these characteristics.
 The protocol is applicable to other link-layer technologies which share these characteristics beyond those commonly used for space communication, for example 5G Unstructured PDUs {{5G}}, or {{IEEE.802.3}}, without requiring underlying IP services.

-The driving use-case of the protocol has been the transfer of BPv7 formatted Bundles, however it is equally capable of transferring any kind of binary data, but includes no explicit discriminator of the type of a particular Bundle.
-If multiple different types of Bundle are to be transferred by a single implementation, this specification considers the differentiation between different Bundle types to be a matter for the implementation.
-For example, both BPv6 ({{?RFC5050}}) formatted Bundles and BPv7 Bundles can be multiplexed without issue, as the different formats can be distinguished by simple examination of the initial octets of a received Bundle by an implementation.
-Additionally, the segmentation mechanism enables the use of this protocol with Bundle formats that do not support some form of fragmentation.

-Although designed for any link-layer protocol that shares the characteristics defined in [](#introduction), additional specification or profiling may be required to map the constructs of the link-layer protocol to the mechanisms defined in this specification.
+Although designed for any link-layer protocol that shares the characteristics above, additional specification or profiling may be required to map the constructs of the link-layer protocol to the mechanisms defined in this specification.

     +----------------------+
     |  DTN Application     |